LogtalkDotOrg/logtalk3/library/json/NOTES.md

 Representation
 --------------

-The following choices of syntax has been made to represent JSON elements as terms:
+The following choices of syntax have been made to represent JSON elements as terms:

 - By default, JSON objects are represented using curly-bracketed terms,